sync7319/Gold-Diamond-Industry-Analysis-Crisis-Behavior-Trends/README.md

-# 💎 Gold & Diamond Data Analysis — Crisis Behavior & Trends
+# Gold Diamond Industry Analysis Crisis Behavior Trends

 ## 🚀 Overview
 This project analyzes **gold and diamond markets** using historical data, Python, and visualization.
 The focus is on how gold behaves as a **safe-haven asset during crises** and how diamonds compare in terms of pricing dynamics, volatility, and seasonality.
 By examining **major economic downturns (2001–2003, 2008–2011, 2020–2021)** and market cycles, the analysis reveals both expected patterns (gold’s resilience) and surprising insights (diamonds’ muted, consumer-driven trends).